 - Co-developer of a novel Schwarz-like algorithm for simulating contact.

-- Contributor to BER-funded InteRFACE project focused on improving the understanding and computational modeling of coastal processes in Arctic.
+- Contributor to a BER-funded InteRFACE project focused on improving the understanding and computational modeling of coastal processes in Arctic.

-- Co-lead of a Grand Challenge LDRD project entitled "CLDERA – CLimate impact: Determining Etiology thRough pAthways".
+- Co-lead of a Sandia Grand Challenge LDRD project entitled "CLDERA – CLimate impact: Determining Etiology thRough pAthways".